 Walnuts – Walnuts are perfect for zone 5.
-Black walnuts grow into massive shade trees up to 100 feet tall, but they have a couple of drawbacks.
-First, they excrete a chemical through their roots and fallen leaves that make it impossible for most other plants to thrive.
+Black walnuts grow into massive shade trees up to 100 feet (30.5 m.) tall, but they have a couple of drawbacks.
+First, they excrete a chemical through their roots and fallen leaves that makes it impossible for most other plants to thrive.
 Many plants die, while others simply fail to thrive.

 There are a few plants that can tolerate black walnuts, and if you’re willing to limit the area to those plants, this may be the tree for you.
 The second drawback is that it may be 10 years or more before you see your first crop of nuts.
-English walnuts grow to only half the size of a black walnut but they aren’t quite as toxic and you may see nuts in as little as four years.
+English walnuts grow to only half the size of a black walnut, but they aren’t quite as toxic, and you may see nuts in as few as four years.

 Hazelnut – Hazelnuts grow on shrubs rather than trees.
-This 10-foot shrub is an asset to the landscape.
-The leaves have a brilliant orange-red color in fall, and one variety, the contorted hazelnut, has crooked branches that add interest in winter after the leaves have fallen.
+This 10 foot (3 m.) shrub is an asset to the landscape.
+The leaves have a brilliant, orange-red color in fall, and one variety, the contorted hazelnut, has crooked branches that add interest in winter after the leaves have fallen.

 Chestnut – Although the American chestnut has been decimated by blight, the Chinese chestnut continues to thrive.
-The 50-foot tree grows faster than many of the other nut trees that grow in zone 5, and you’ll harvest nuts sooner.
+The 50 foot (15 m.) tree grows faster than many of the other nut trees that grow in zone 5, and you’ll harvest nuts sooner.